Peeragogy/Peeragogy.github.io/introduction.md

 question.

-Here are some of the ways in which the current edition of the Handbook is \emph{not perfect}.
+Here are some of the ways in which the current edition of the Handbook is *not perfect*.
 You’re welcome to add to the list!
 These are places where you can jump in and get involved.
 This list gives a sense of the challenges that we face putting peeragogy into action.